ansible-cfg/mis_vagrant/Documentation/AdminQuickstart.md

 create a new projects branch. **Important:** all projects branches must be branched from master for maintainability.
 The project branch is where changes specific to your project are kept and maintained over time.
 Remember to replace "client" and "project" with names that are appropriate for your project.
+Your project's vagrant branch will be referred to as [vagrant_repo] throughout this document.

-        git checkout master
+        [vagrant_repo]$ git checkout master
-        git checkout -b projects/client--project
+        [vagrant_repo]$ git checkout -b projects/client--project

 4. Modify the Vagrantfile to match the desired server configuration (more detail below).